-Hanoi and Saigon may be steaming ahead when it comes to modern development, but rural Vietnam and in particular Hoi An has kept a firm handle on its roots in tradition where generations of families still hold faith in myths, legends, fables and folklore which for thousands of years has formed the heart of the community, protecting health, the home and more importantly the family.
+Hanoi and Saigon may be steaming ahead when it comes to modern development, but rural Vietnam and in particular Hoi An has kept a firmly rooted in tradition as generations of families still hold faith in myths, legends, fables and folklore.
+For thousands of years these traditions have formed the heart of the community, protecting health, the home and most importantly the family.
+Hoi An is a great place to experience this festival.

 For epic performances, head towards the big businesses in town like Yaly or Cargo as night falls and you will be rewarded with professional dragon dancing teams climbing huge bamboo poles and breathing fire; it’s a must-see performance that escapes every health and safety law you can think of and attracts huge crowds.
 Hold on to your handbag!